AIMath-Lab/MathematicalWriting/README.md

 ## The Golden Circle and Writing an Introduction

-### 🟢 **WHY**, 🔵 **HOW**, and 🔴 **WHAT**
+###  **WHY**, **HOW**, and **WHAT**

-**🟢 WHY do we write an introduction?** The introduction is the most critical section because it **informs** the reader by providing a clear, comprehensive overview of our work, its context, and its significance, and it **persuades** the reader (and possibly the referee) that our paper is worthy of their full attention and represents a valuable contribution to the field.
+**WHY do we write an introduction?** The introduction is the most critical section because it **informs** the reader by providing a clear, comprehensive overview of our work, its context, and its significance, and it **persuades** the reader (and possibly the referee) that our paper is worthy of their full attention and represents a valuable contribution to the field.

-**🔵 HOW to write an introduction?** The fifth most viewed TED talk is "How great leaders inspire action" by Simon Sinek [sinek2009] with over 69 million views.
+**HOW to write an introduction?** The fifth most viewed TED talk is "How great leaders inspire action" by Simon Sinek [sinek2009] with over 69 million views.
 He develops a framework called the Golden Circle that great organizations and leaders think, act, and communicate based on.

 We organize our introduction using Simon Sinek's Golden Circle framework.
-The core idea behind this framework is to promote an idea, product, or result by first explaining the 🟢 **WHY**, then the 🔵 **HOW**, and finally the 🔴 **WHAT**.
+The core idea behind this framework is to promote an idea, product, or result by first explaining the **WHY**, then the **HOW**, and finally the **WHAT**.
 Most people know what they do; some know how they do it, but only a few know why they do it.
-Explaining our work in the order of 🟢 **WHY**, 🔵 **HOW**, and 🔴 **WHAT** not only helps us to understand the purpose, process, and results of our research but also persuades others to care about it.
+Explaining our work in the order of **WHY**, **HOW**, and **WHAT** not only helps us to understand the purpose, process, and results of our research but also persuades others to care about it.

-**🔴 WHAT is a well-crafted introduction?** A well-crafted introduction acts as a sales pitch, a roadmap, and provides the context to ensure that your key results and their significance are immediately visible and undeniable.
+**WHAT is a well-crafted introduction?** A well-crafted introduction acts as a sales pitch, a roadmap, and provides the context to ensure that your key results and their significance are immediately visible and undeniable.

 ---

 ### **The Golden Circle Framework:**

-> **🟢 (WHY)**
+> **(WHY)**
 > Start with **why this research matters**.
 Did you solve a fundamental problem?
 Did you fill a gap in the literature?
 Why didn't known methods work?
 Why should anyone care?
 >
-> **🔵 (HOW)**
+> **(HOW)**
 > Explain **how you approached the problem**.
 Did you use a new method, approach, or theoretical framework?
 >
-> **🔴 (WHAT)**
+> **(WHAT)**
 > Present **what you found**, specific results, data, conclusions, and their significance.

 ![WHY-HOW-WHAT Diagram](FrameworkWHW.png)